- This event has passed.

 March 13 and 20, 2021

-A professional development workshop for K-14 educators who will a) examine the transforming face of international relations on the macro and micro level, b) receive an updated curated e-book of relevant source materials and classroom activities, and c) develop practical exercises that prompt student participation and collaboration.
+A virtual professional development workshop for K-14 educators, who will a) examine the transforming face of international relations on the macro and micro level, b) receive an updated curated e-book of relevant source materials and classroom activities, and c) develop practical exercises that prompt student participation and collaboration.

 Teachers will have time and resources to develop an individualized lesson plan based on the workshop’s content.